kristoforusbryant/domain-clustering-pipeline/README.md

 where `-j 100` means that you only allow a maxiumum of 100 jobs to be run simultaneously on the cluster.

 ## Results
-The result along with all intermediate and log files can be found in the `results/` directory, where the final result of every residue's domain membership is found in `results/clustering`.
+The result along with all intermediate and log files can be found in the `results/` directory, where the final result (every residue's domain membership in the protein) is found in `results/clustering`.

 ## Analysis
 ### Data